Mirantis/mke-docs/content/docs/configuration/service-node-deployment.md

 weight: 10
 ---

-You can configure MKE to allow users to deploy and run services in worker nodes only, to ensure that all cluster management functionality remains performant and to enhance cluster security.
+By default, user workloads cannot run in manager nodes, to ensure that cluster management functionality remains performant and to enhance cluster security.
+You can, however, override this behavior.

 {{< callout type="warning" >}}